 7 Supplements Heart Doctors Take Every Day

-Found naturally in fatty fish (think mackerel, tuna, salmon, and sardines), these healthy fats can reduce the inflammation tied to heart disease — among other benefits.
-"These healthy fats are not made by the body so you have to get them from food,” says Suzanne Steinbaum, a cardiologist in New York.
+Found naturally in fatty fish (think mackerel, tuna, salmon, and sardines), these healthy fats can reduce the inflammation tied to heart disease.
+“These healthy fats are not made by the body so you have to get them from food,” says Suzanne Steinbaum, a cardiologist in New York.

-Garlic does more than ward off vampires and cause bad breath.
-The flavorful bulb also helps lower blood cholesterol levels and may lower blood pressure and blood sugar, as well.
+The flavourful bulb helps lower blood cholesterol levels and may lower blood pressure and blood sugar, as well.
 “I started taking Kyolic Aged Garlic Extract a few years back when I received news that I had hypertension,” shares cardiologist Matthew Budoff, MD, a professor of Medicine at David Geffen School of Medicine at UCLA.

 Perry Frankel, MD, a cardiologist in Lake Success, New York, takes glucosamine supplements daily.
 “It’s proven in studies to be good for joints, and in a head-to-head study it beat out certain pain relievers,” says Dr. Frankel.
 “It also helps form new cartilage.”
 These are among the reasons that it tops the list of arthritis home remedies even doctors strongly recommend.